Google Data Studio Tutorial

 Explorer is a tool that allows you to experiment or adjust a chart without modifying the report itself.

 For example, you have created a table in Data Studio that shows the top landing pages by conversion rate.
-As you look at this chart, you think, “I wonder what I would find if I added the average page load time.”
+As you look at this table, you think to yourself, “I wonder what I would find if I added the average page load time.”

-Since you don’t want to edit the chart in the report, you export it to Labs, where you can modify it as you want.
-If you decide the new graph is valuable, it’s easy to export it back into the report.
+Since you do not want to edit the graph in the report, you export it to Labs, where you can modify it as you wish.
+If you decide that the new chart is valuable, it is easy to export it back to the report.

 4. Product Description